18F Engineering 2017 End of Year Assessment Guide

 18F, as a part of GSA, has a mature performance management and recognition system.
 This includes an end-of-year performance assessment.
 18F Engineering’s goals for the end-of-year assessment are to have engineers talk with their facilitator and supervisor about the past year and create actionable plans for career growth in the coming year.
 These reviews ideally build on a robust, granular, continuous feedback loop between an engineer, their facilitator, and other coworkers.

 Assessments are based on an individual’s performance plan.
 GSA’s Office of Human Resources Management (OHRM) has a set of appraisal materials applicable to all of GSA.
 These include a good guide on Appraising Objectively and Fairly, and the requirement to evaluate performance on a 5 point scale.
-Performance plans have what 18F calls “objectives” and OHRM calls “critical elements.”
+Performance plans have what GSA calls “critical elements.”
 Each “critical element” in the performance plan is rated, and there is also a summary rating.
 Some ratings can earn performance awards.
 You can find more detail, including what each rating number means, in the Appraisal Rating System & Performance Awards document.

-In late September, a group of Engineering leadership and engineers met to determine what outcomes we wanted from the end-of-year review process, and what we’d do to achieve those outcomes.
+In September 2016, a group of Engineering leadership and engineers met to determine what outcomes we wanted from the end-of-year review process, and what we’d do to achieve those outcomes.
 This 2017 guide is largely the same as the 2016 guide.

 The number one desired outcome was actionable feedback for individuals.
-In order for a review to be valuable, the person being reviewed needs to finish the process with knowledge of — and, ideally, a plan for — how to grow over the following year.
+In order for a review to be valuable, the person being reviewed needs to finish the process with knowledge of and a plan for how to grow over the following year.
 At the end of the review period, every engineer should have a solid understanding of what to do next to continue to improve and deliver better value to their teams.

 Individuals deserve fair ratings.
 These ratings should be calibrated both within Engineering and across 18F.
 The ratings and feedback should be aligned with the individual’s performance profile (as is required of course), and not biased towards individuals that the raters have interacted with more than others or those whose strengths align the most with their raters’ interests.
 Positive and constructive feedback should be balanced, and all feedback should be backed by evidence.
 Ideally the individual agrees with the rating they’re given.

 Individuals should be rated not only on their technical abilities and contributions, but on their total contribution to their teams and 18F.
 18F Engineering performance plans include critical elements for technical and team contributions, and of course are how folks are rated.
 This means the reviewers must seek to understand the individual’s role on their teams: for example, were they doing any project management or design work in addition to committing code.
 The reviewer should seek feedback from the individual’s project leads and more experienced technical staff they’ve worked with.
 Additionally, if an individual has contributed to other areas of 18F through guild and working group contributions, the reviewer should gather feedback from leaders and stakeholders in that group.

 The person conducting the review, usually an Engineering Supervisor, completes these steps.